karaokeresearch/singalong/README.md

 A product of the Karaoke Research Council

-Singalong is a node.js application for presenting live-band Karaoke or singalongs in a browser window.
+Singalong is a node.js application for presenting live-band Karaoke or singalongs in a browser window on one or multiple computers at once.
+Synced-like.

-Chord charts (or "tab") are scrolled and/or lyrics are presented on a Karaoke- like screen on multiple devices at once over a wireless LAN.
+Chord charts (aka "tab") are scrolled and/or lyrics are presented on a Karaoke- like screen on multiple devices at once over a wireless LAN.
 Songs are advanced one chord change at a time using an inexpensive USB foot pedal or via the help of an assistant.